 Coupon stacking is when you use multiple coupons on a single item.

-Currently, coupon stacking is only allowed in London Drugs and some Save On Foods (check with your store) locations in Western Canada.
+Currently, coupon stacking is only allowed at London Drugs locations in Western Canada.

 Here’s what you can and can’t do when it comes to coupon stacking:

 Use use multiple coupons on one item if they have different UPC codes. ( These are the numbers found under the bar code area of the coupon.)

 - Use more than one coupon to get items for free

 Use printable coupons, insert coupons, mail out coupons (Save.ca, webSaver.ca)

 - Use coupons that have the same UPC code on one item.

 - Use multiple coupons on one item if the combined value exceeds the value of the product. (you can’t get money back)

 - Stack a coupon if it states “Use of more than one manufacturer coupon per product purchased is strictly prohibited”, or “Cannot be combined with any other coupon offer”. (ex: Brandsaver coupons are not stackable)